 Bake something elaborate

 As a society that’s always in a rush, it’s easy to prioritise speed and convenience when we’re cooking and baking.
-But if you’re spending the day at home, then why not take the time to bake something elaborate and learn some new skills in the process?
+But if you’re spending the day at home, why not take the time to bake something elaborate and learn some new skills in the process?

 7. Make your own bubble bath and face mask